Airfield Viewing Guide - RAF Lakenheath

 Aircraft breaking into the circuit can do so more or less overhead here but it's very hit and miss, they are high, there is nowhere to park and the police will soon show up if you hang around here, as it is opposite to the entrance.
 So, continuing on... you'll pass another entrance (in another 40mph zone), then once past that the end of the runway comes into view and there is a layby on the right-hand side of the road where you can pull over and park under some trees (B).
 This is access to National Trust land so do not block the lane entrance!
 There is normally room for 10 or so cars to park here.
 This is known as 'the forest entrance'.

-This is a decent spot from which to take photographs of larger aircraft on approach to runway 24, though the trees to your right can mask their approach and give you only a few seconds in which to take your shot after you hear engine noise.
-For F-15s etc. you ideally need to take a short walk to get closer to the runway.
+This is a decent spot from which to take photographs of aircraft on approach to runway 24, though the trees to your right can mask their approach and give you only a few seconds in which to take your shot after you hear engine noise.
+For F-15s etc. you ideally need to take a short walk to get closer to the runway, depending upon your lens size.

 It's also a fine spot for logging serials of aircraft landing or taxiing out onto the runway from the hangars across the road.
 Aircraft taking off on 06 will initially be out of sight but the mounting volume of noise will alert you to their presence and you have a good opportunity to take pictures of them as they climb and often bank towards you for a nice topside.

 For good side-on shots of aircraft on approach to 24, a walk into the field here is necessary.
-There's a gate into the field that is easy enough to climb over; now you can position yourself anywhere you fancy (e.g. point C), on either side of the approach depending on the time of day and therefore sun position.
+The gate is now replaced by barbed wire, but it's easy enough to climb over in the corner by the track entrance.
+Now you can position yourself anywhere you fancy (e.g. point C), on either side of the approach depending on the time of day and therefore sun position.
 Eagles do tend to be a little high here though.
 You can of course stick to the roadside outside the field but traffic can be heavy and is usually fast so take care.
 The field itself is mostly Open Access land so the MoD police should not have any issues with you being there unless you are among the approach lights - that strip of land is not Open Access.

 If you want some nice reheat shots of anything taking off on 24, you can cross the road and shoot through the fence; there's a large expanse of verge so you are safe from the traffic on the road.
 However the runway is fairly distant so a big lens is necessary (say 500mm+).
 The distance, high chainlink fence and other obstructions within the airfield makes this spot more useful for head-on pictures of aircraft on finals to 24 really; it also tends to make base security take more of an interest if you hang around close to the fence.